Neutron Star Radial Perturbations for Causal, Viscous, Relativistic Fluids: Small viscosity for radial problem

 Let us first consider the case where $\kappa=0$, i.e.~there is no heat conductivity.
 In such cases, $\mathbb G\phi_j^{(0)}=0$ while \begin{widetext}

 \end{widetext} where the last term is a boundary term that comes from integrating by parts.
 To obtain a vanishing boundary term, we must impose the condition

 Recall that the boundary condition at $R$ is that $({\gamma p})/{r^2}\partial_r\phi_j^{(0)}\to 0$.
 Therefore, we must have that $(\zeta,\eta)\to 0$ at least as fast as $\gamma p\to 0$ at the boundary of the star.
 Once we have set the boundary term to zero, the fact that $(\zeta,\eta)\geq 0$ implies that the first term in the first line is positive definite, so we can only have an instability if the second term is negative.
-In fact, one can show that with this boundary condition, Eq.~\eqref{eq:stablvis} is positive definite since one he RHS can be written as
+In fact, one can show that with this boundary condition, Eq.~\eqref{eq:stablvis} is positive definite since the right-hand side can be written as

 To see that the two expressions are equal, one must expand the square in the second line of Eq.~\eqref{eq:perfectsquare} and use integration by parts to transform the mixed term with $\eta\bar\phi_j^{(0)}\partial_r\phi^{(0)}$ (and its complex conjugate) to a term of the form $\eta|\phi_j^{(0)}|^2$ while setting the boundary term to $0$.
-This then means that $\mathbb F$ is a positive operator, and thus it can only lead to decay behaviour and a neutron star is always radially mode stable to bulk and shear viscosity.
+This then means that $\mathbb F$ is a positive operator, and thus it can only lead to decay behavior and a neutron star is always radially mode stable to bulk and shear viscosity.